weizman/temp-website/page-what-is-a-realm-in-js.md

 But in order for any of this to make sense, we must first understand **what realms are** - and apparently that's not an easy question to answer in a correct, yet **informal** and educational way.

-> *NOTE: The context of this post is focused around browser JavaScript, therefore it may apply to JavaScript in general, but that is not guaranteed.*
+> *The context of this post is focused around browser JavaScript, therefore it may apply to JavaScript in general, but that is not guaranteed.*

 ## A [realm](https://tc39.es/ecma262/#sec-code-realms) - the world where JavaScript lives